 Prohibited Harassment & Title IX Regulation 121;

 Student Retention Regulation 808

 |Effective Date:||Fall 2011 Term|

-The purpose of this policy is to address the circumstances under which a student may challenge a final course grade.
+The purpose of this regulation is to address the circumstances under which a student may challenge a final course grade.

 A. UNCSA students may appeal a final course grade that they contend has been impermissibly or arbitrarily assigned.